XinnyLiuu/TriposoLookup/README.md

 Material Design Components - https://material-ui.com/

 TODO:
-- Show list of results from query input
 - Users should be able to click on a item in the list
 - Images should be stored using GridFS and images should show
 - Comments should show with the document